PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 Phenotype C:

-Ovulatory PCOS
+Ovulatory PMOS

 (Hyperandrogenism + Polycystic Ovaries)